apache/trafficserver/example/basic-auth/readme.txt

    a 407 status code and terminates the transaction.

      handle_dns calls authorized to validate the user name and password.
-In this plugin, sample NT code is provided for password validation.
-Unix programmers can supply their own validation mechanism.
+You can supply your own validation mechanism.